 1. Post-Consumer Resins:

-These are recyclable plastic materials that are sourced from consumer products waste, from carpeting waste to packaging plastics.
+These recyclable plastic materials are sourced from consumer product waste, carpeting, and packaging plastics.
 PCR can be FDA compliant and commonly used on its own or in conjunction with virgin resins in various applications depending on the level of sorting and cleaning.

-In recycling processing, multiple types of polymer types, fillers, and other ingredients are mixed in the production stream due to the application or sorting process.
-For that reason, compatibilization is a necessity for compounders to achieve the mechanical properties and desired specifications.
+In recycling processing, multiple polymer types, fillers, and other ingredients are mixed in the production stream due to the application or sorting process.
+For that reason, compatibilization is necessary for compounders to achieve mechanical properties and desired specifications.

-Since there is so much variability from lot to lot with the recycling of PCR base resin, a compounder must be able to respond instantly to the changing specs.
-Compounders must be able to respond to the changing specs by developing robust formulations that meet the broad specs of recycled plastic materials.
-This requires using a variety of plastic additives including, antioxidants, heat stabilizers, UV stabilizers, impact modifiers, processing aids, and more.
+Due to variability with the recycling of PCR, a compounder must be able to develop robust formulations that meet the broad specifications of recycled plastic materials.
+This requires using a variety of plastic additives, including antioxidants, heat stabilizers, UV stabilizers, impact modifiers, processing aids, and more.

-Maintaining the melt stability of recycled materials is more challenging than virgin polymers.
-Therefore, compounders optimize their processes and utilize additives to stabilize the melt-flow processing, reduce scrap, avoid degradation, and reduce plastic waste in the environment.
+Maintaining the melt stability of recycled materials offers a set of challenges different from processing virgin polymers.
+Therefore, compounders must optimize their processes and utilize additives to stabilize the melt-flow processing, reduce scrap, avoid degradation, and reduce plastic waste in the environment.

 2. Post-Industrial Resins:

-This type of recyclable material is made from recycling the scrap off production streams.
-PIRs are preferred over PCRs as they have a tighter spec range and are completely traceable; in other words, you know precisely the plastic types in the lot.
-However, this is still more challenging to process compared to virgin materials.
-Therefore, in-house recycling is also a way to control the specs by re-introducing scrap into production steams at a certain percentage of the formulation.
-Although recycling of post-industrial resins is more controlled, there are several challenges faced with the processing of PIRs:
+This recyclable material is made from recycling the scrap from production streams.
+PIRs are preferred over PCRs as they have a tighter spec range and are completely traceable; in other words, you precisely know the exact plastic resins.
+However, this is still more challenging to process than virgin materials.
+Therefore, in-house recycling is also a way to control the specs by reintroducing scrap into production streams at a certain percentage of the formulation.

-When trying to create specific colors or shades using recycled plastics, excluding black, color shifts are significant and difficult to control.
+When creating specific colors or shades using recycled plastics (excluding black), color shifts are significant and difficult to control.

-Recycled industrial plastics have been through multiple heat cycles from the initial creation of the material, several production cycles, including extrusion and pelletizing, to the heat cycle for creating the new compound.
-Plastic additives, anti-oxidants, polymer modifiers, and chemical additives are used to improve stability throughout the recycling process.
-The recycling here will be an additional heat cycle that requires heat stability to prevent the deterioration of physical and mechanical properties in the produced plastic parts.
+Recycled industrial plastics go through multiple heat cycles, from the initial creation of the material to several production cycles, including extrusion and pelletizing, to creating the new compound.
+Plastic additives, antioxidants, polymer modifiers, and chemical additives stabilize the recycling process.
+During recycling, an additional thermal cycle will require heat stability to prevent the degradation of physical, chemical, and mechanical properties in the manufactured plastic parts.

-Compounders face other challenges depending on the desired specs of the end-use application, including melt stability, gas fading, impact resistance, weatherability, stiffness, and mechanical strength.
+Compounders face other challenges depending on the desired specs of the end-use application, including protection against thermal degradation, gas fading, improved impact resistance, weatherability, stiffness, stabilization, mechanical properties, and strength.

 Plastic Recycling Materials by Application: